The First Women Architects Find Success in a Man’s World

 In addition to their architectural projects, Ryan and Luscomb were also involved in the women’s suffrage movement.
 When commissions dwindled during World War I, Luscomb eventually gave up architecture to devote her time to women’s rights and equality.
 Ryan worked for the War Department but held on to her private practice.

 While still in Waltham, Ryan accepted projects from firms in the Central Florida area.
 She designed the Atlantic Coast Line train depot in St. Cloud and the Unity Chapel of Orlando.
-With no improvement in construction projects and the continued refusal of the state of Massachusetts chapter of the American Institute of Architects to grant her membership, she moved to Orlando and began a second career – where she would eventually meet Isabel Roberts.
+With no improvement in construction projects and the continued refusal of the state of Massachusetts chapter of the American Institute of Architects to grant her membership, she moved to Orlando.
+She began a second career – where she would eventually meet Isabel Roberts.

 Ida Annah Ryan (left) and Isabel Roberts (right).
 Their careers flourished during their partnership in Florida, as they collaborated on several landmark office buildings and private residences.
 (Source: Ryan, MIT Yearbook photo circa 1906, MIT Libraries; Roberts, Pioneering Women, Beverly Willis Architecture Foundation)